puppetlabs/puppetdb/documentation/api/query/v4/catalogs.markdown

 * `name` (string): the certname associated with the catalog
 * `version` (string): an arbitrary string that uniquely identifies each catalog for a node
 * `environment` (string): the environment associated with the catalog's certname
-* `transaction-uuid` (string): a string used to tie a catalog to a report from the same puppet run
+* `transaction_uuid` (string): a string used to tie a catalog to a report from the same puppet run
 * `hash` (string): sha1 hash of the resources of associated with a node's most recent catalog
-* `producer-timestamp` (string): a string representing the time at which the `replace-catalog` command for a given catalog was submitted from the master.
+* `producer_timestamp` (string): a string representing the time at which the `replace_catalog` command for a given catalog was submitted from the master.
   Generation of this field will be pushed back to the agent in a later release, so it should not be relied on in its current form.